 We also treat hair transplant patients who have undergone physical trauma, facial injuries and scarring as the result of accidents and burns, as well as patients that have lost hair as the result of medical and surgical treatments, such as radiotherapy or chemotherapy.
 We have also treated patients who have an absence of hair on the body, due to congenital conditions.

-However, by far the most popular reason is cosmetic, as a hair transplant can have a truly transformative effect on a patient’s life.
+However, by far the most popular reason is cosmetic, as an FUE transplant can have a truly transformative effect on a patient’s life.
 Thankfully, for most men – even those in the advanced stages of baldness – they have a permanent horseshoe of hair on the back and sides of the scalp, which gives the surgeon a stable supply of donor hair, which can cover current and future areas of hair loss.

 Please note that if you are under the age of 25, it is not in your best interests to undergo a hair transplant, as we are not able to establish the eventual pattern of hair loss by this age.